geni-bit/geni-bit/README.md

 ## About Me

-I’m a Computer Science and Statistics & Data Science student passionate about data analysis, software development, and problem-solving through technology.
+I’m a Computer Science and Statistics & Data Science student passionate about Data Analysis, Information Systems(IT), Software Development, and problem-solving through technology.

 ## Portfolios: